 Skill Development: Learning a language encompasses a wide variety of skills.
 You will improve your memory and communication techniques.
 You will develop analytical skills and extend your knowledge of how to apply rules.
-You will also improve your abilities to complete various different types of listening, speaking, reading and writing tasks, including translation.
+You will also improve your abilities to complete various different types of listening, speaking, reading and writing tasks, including translation and reading aloud.